sillsdev/StoryProducer/README.md

-# Story Producer App
+# Story Producer

 Translate audio books through community help and publish as vidoes
-By Robin Rempel, Robert Jacubec, Andrew Lockridge, and the Cedarville Bible Story Team
+By Robin Rempel, Robert Jacubec, Andrew Lockridge, SIL and the Cedarville Bible Story Team Version 1.2
-Version 1.2

 Translate stories starting with a set of images and audio in a Language of Wider Communication (LWC) in these phases: